 Cultural Shocks: “I Didn’t See This Coming”

-A foreigner nervously bowing in a formal business setting, with a Japanese colleague in the background demonstrating a perfect bow.
+A foreigner nervously bowing in a formal business setting, with a Japanese colleague in the background.

 A moment of cultural adjustment in the workplace, where the perfect bow speaks volumes.